What the RIGHT Coach Can Do For You – Part 3

 4. Strategize on board and stakeholder relationships

-For a CEO, this might be the board of directors, but for another leader, this might be about identifying a group of stakeholders where relationships are critical.
-The process is very similar.
-For every leadership role, there are people whose opinion matters and whose voice can determine their success.
-A coach can not only help figure out who they are and what is important to them but also can help build a plan that can be easily integrated into their day-to-day work to manage those stakeholders.
-For one CEO with a large board of directors, we discussed the state of the relationship with every board member and determined what specific conversations needed to happen and what key messages they needed to hear.
-We then adjusted the messaging and built a regular cadence of planned interactions so the most critical relationships could grow and develop appropriately.
-The same process has worked with a functional leader with a plethora of complex cross-functional stakeholders.
+For a CEO, this might be the board of directors, but for another leader, this might be about identifying a group of critical stakeholders.
+The process is similar.
+For every leadership role, there are people whose opinion matters – whose voices determine their success.
+A coach can help identify who they are and what is important to them and can help build a plan to manage those stakeholders.
+One CEO with a large board reviewed the state of his relationship with every board member, identified the specific conversations that needed to happen and tailored key messages for each one.
+We adjusted his messaging and built a cadence of planned interactions so the most critical relationships could grow and develop appropriately.
+The same process has worked with a functional leader with complex cross-functional stakeholders.

 These are just a few of the situations I’ve been involved in with senior leaders.
 There are probably twice this many more that could be relevant.
-The bottom line is that if you are being asked to do something you’ve not seen before, consider that an experienced executive coach-advisor (particularly one who has been successful in their own right and perhaps has consulted with other clients) may have seen that situation more than once and may be able to help accelerate your learning curve tremendously.
+If you are facing something new, an experienced executive coach-advisor (particularly one who is successful in their own right and has consulted with other clients) may be able to help accelerate your learning curve.

 If you would like to strategize as to whether a coach is appropriate for your situation, call us.
 It’s what we do.